superPuero/kawa_ecs/README.md

 ---

-> header-only ECS that focuses on **raw speed, near-zero dynamic allocations**, and a
+> This is entity component system that focuses on **raw speed, near-zero dynamic allocations**, and a
 > *minimal, modern* API.
 Drop the header into any C++20 project and get an industrial-strength
 > data-oriented backbone for games, simulations, or large-scale AI worlds.